mateusz29/qgis-yolo-plugin/README.md

 ![ShipRSImageNet predictions](assets/ships_predictions.png)

 These examples show detection results on benchmark datasets using test set images.
+While the models achieve strong performance on benchmark datasets, their robustness in real-world scenarios remains an open question.
+To address this, we performed additional cross-dataset and large-scale evaluations.

 ---